ionStici/tools/mds/git/git-tags.md

 - `git tag -a <tagname>` create an annotated tag.
 Use `-m` option to pass a message directly.

+- `git show <tagname>` display the tag annotation, the corresponding commit information, and a diff of the changes that were committed in that tag.

+- `git tag -v <tagname>` only for the annotation and commit data, without the diff

 - `git tag <tagname> <commit-hash>` tag a particular commit using the commit hash.

 - `git tag -f <tagname>` force a tag.